Immediate Threat License Suspension in Massachusetts: How do I Appeal the Suspension?

 The Board will not make a decision on the date of your hearing.
 They will mail you the decision later that week.
 If you are still unsatisfied with the Board's decision you must appeal to the Superior Court within thirty days.

 The attorneys at DelSignore Law have experience before the Board and have been able to successfully overturn many immediate threat suspensions.
-If you have questions about your specific case contact us at 781-686-5924.
+If you have questions about your specific case contact us by phone or text at 781-686-5924.

 For more reading on the Board of Appeals click on our page How do you Appeal a License Suspension before the Board of Appeals?